czj-Crazy/rails-pangu/README.md

 #### Revocation requests

 You can config `dispatch_requests` in `devise.rb`.
-When config it, you need to tell which requests will revoke incoming JWT tokens, and you can add the the request path to revocation_requests
+When configing it, you need to add the request path to revocation_requests, and then tell which requests will revoke incoming JWT tokens.

 ```ruby
   jwt.revocation_requests = [['DELETE', %r{^users/sign_out$}]]